tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

     print(rainbow[i])
 {% endhighlight %}

 Run the sketch.
 With each iteration of the loop, `i` is incremented by 1.
-On the first iteration, the `print` line displays `rainbow[0]`, followed by `rainbow[1]` on the second, and so on through to `rainbow[5]`.
+On the first iteration, the `print` line displays the value of `rainbow[0]`, followed by `rainbow[1]` on the second iteration, and so on until reaching `rainbow[5]`.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-loop-range.png" class="fullwidth" />
 </figure>

-Your loops from previous lessons have relied on a `range()` function, and using again it here makes the code more relatable.
-However, Python regards loops as inherently iterable, and and the range can be omitted altogether.
-Comment out the previous loop, replacing it with a non-range alternative:
+Thus far, your loops have relied on the `range()` function.
+It's employed again here to make the code more relatable.
+However, Python regards loops as inherently iterable, meaning that one can omit the range function altogether.
+Comment out the previous loop and replace it with a `range`-less alternative:

 {% highlight py %}
 '''